 - Food or beverages with aspartame, an artificial sweetener that contains much phenylalanine.

-Meal plans for PKU are different for each baby and will vary over time depending on the amount of phenylalanine that can process the baby.
+Meal plans for PKU are different for each baby and will vary over time depending on the amount of phenylalanine that the baby can process.
 The health professionals at a medical center or clinic with a special program to treat PKU can help you create a meal plan for your baby.
-Ask information to professional health of your baby on the medical centers or clinics that treat PKU.
+Ask for information on the professional health of your baby at the medical centers or clinics that treat PKU.

-Your child should follow the meal plan for PKU entire life.
-If in the future your child becomes pregnant, you should follow the meal plan during pregnancy.
+Your child should follow the meal plan for PKU’s entire life.
+If your child becomes pregnant, follow the meal plan during the pregnancy.
 Most pregnant women with PKU can have healthy pregnancies and babies.

-The drug Kuvan (sapropterin dihydrochloride) may help some people with PKU.
+The drug Kuvan (sapropterin dihydrochloride) may help people with PKU.
 It is more likely to take effect in people with mild PKU special forms.
 Children taking Kuvan must follow a special meal plan, but possibly not as strict as those not taking the drug.
-Anyway, still they need to be frequent blood tests to check levels of phenylalanine.
+Anyway, still, they need frequent blood tests to check levels of phenylalanine.